🗗️

 Real-World Applications

 Computer graphics.
 3D transformations (rotation, scaling, translation) are represented as matrices.
-Multiplying transformation matrices applies combined transformations.
+Multiplying transformation matrices applies combined transformations efficiently.

 Systems of equations.
 The system 2x + 3y = 8, 4x + 5y = 14 can be written as Ax = b and solved using matrix inverse: x = A⁻¹b.